PRX/Infrastructure/ci/README.md

 ### System Components

-The following describes each aspect of the CI system in the order that they usually come into play during an execution
+The following describes each aspect of the CI system in the order that they usually come into play during an execution.

 #### GitHub Webhook